 The Turkey Flat Vineyard boasts some of the oldest Shiraz vines in the world.
 Planted in 1847, these hard-working gnarled old vines are still producing fantastic grapes.
 They are dry grown with their roots extending metres into the soil in search of moisture.
 Much of the credit for the best Shiraz made in the Barossa is due to old vines such as these.
 The fact that these vines still exist is largely due to a far-sighted quarantine scheme, in which South Australia was spared the phylloxera outbreak which devastated the vineyards of Europe, America and subsequently parts of Australia in the late 1800’s.

 All of the mainstream red winemaking options are used, demanding (and receiving) unrelenting attention to detail.
 This is a hero Barossa Valley shiraz, with great colour, profound complexity, yet retaining a calm personality within its array of primary, fresh flavours.
-Drink by: 2044; Price: $47.00; Date Tasted: Feb 2016; Alcohol: 14.1%; Rating: 97 Points & Special Value Star; James Halliday Wine Companion
+Drink by: 2044; Price: $47.00; Date Tasted: Feb 2016; Alcohol: 14.1%; Rating: 97 Points; Special Value Star; Top 100 Wines of 2016; James Halliday Wine Companion

 Enter post code / Suburb to calculate: